GROWING AT MOM’S

 Christine started at MOM’s as a produce team member in 2009 at the old Rockville store.
 She was quickly promoted to the Central Office as Scott’s assistant and the company’s Graphic Designer in 2010.
 Christine took on marketing responsibilities in 2011 and became MOM’s Communications Director in 2013.
 She joined the Leadership Team in 2017.

-Reina started working at MOM’s as a cashier at our Jessup location back in 2008.
+Reina started working as a cashier at our Jessup location back in 2008.
 Over the next two years, she was promoted to bookkeeper, shift supervisor, and Assistant General Manager.
 After helping with the opening of our Bowie location in 2010, Reina transferred to our Waldorf location, where she later became General Manager in 2015.
-In 2017, she transferred to our Ivy City store, then to College Park in 2019, and most recently to Jessup, where she remains General Manager.
+From 2017-2021, she spent time as General Manager of our Ivy City, College Park, and Jessup stores.
+Most recently, she was promoted to Regional Store Manager – Northern Region.
 Reina says that MOM’s core values and growth opportunities have kept her motivated.
 She loves helping and developing other people into the best versions of themselves possible.

 Mic started working at MOM’s as a produce team member at our Merrifield location back in 2013.
 Over the next few years, he moved into the operations side of the business, taking on the role of Ops MIT for a year before being promoted to Assistant General Manager.
 In that role, he found himself at our Woodbridge and then Alexandria locations for the next two years.
 In 2018, he was promoted to General Manager back home at the Merrifield store, and most recently, he transferred to the Herndon store, where he is currently General Manager.
 Mic loves the MOM’s values and that our stores are diverse, yet the MOM’s CULTure ties them all together.